evnchn/mai-chart-chart/README.md

 (Tap anywhere to close)

 ## Result
-It'll pop up a chart like this
+It'll pop up a chart like this.

 Again, no real data is shown, since I suck at maimai

 ![image](https://github.com/evnchn/mai-chart-chart/assets/37951241/870b27ab-f2fb-4733-9a28-93437de03601)